Contents

 18. Change your DSL filter

-Most routers require the use of a little box called a filter (sometimes called a microfilter).
+If you’re using ADSL instead of fibre broadband, your router might require the use of a little box called a filter (sometimes called a microfilter).

 It sits in between the phone socket and your router – one end plugs into the wall and the other into your modem.
 These filters help to remove phone line noise and prevent broadband interference.